 The Renaissance School is approved as a Special Purpose Private School by the Maine Department of Education, and a Children's Behavioral Health Day Treatment program by the Maine Department of Health and Human Services.
 It is accredited by The Joint Commission.
 September 2016 marks the 20 year anniversary of the St. Mary's Renaissance School.

 The Renaissance School is a confidential, coeducational, nonreligious setting serving children in grades K-8.
-It is a small and intensive treatment and educational setting for children who are not currently able to be safely or adequately served within their local school department.
+It is a small, intensive treatment and educational setting for children who are not currently able to be served within their local school department.

 The School provides a therapeutic and safe milieu in which all other interventions and supports occur.
 It is able to manage and treat many difficult behaviors, reducing the need for children to be sent home early or suspended/ expelled.